AtomVChecker/rust-atomic-study/README.md

 $ export ATOMVCHECKER_LOG=debug
 ```

-Each atomic correlation is represented by an AtomicInfo<atomic_place, atomic_value, atomic_operate, caller_instance, ordering, source_info>.
+Each atomic correlation is represented by an AtomicInfo<atomic_place, atomic_value, atomic_operate, caller_instance, ordering, source_info> with minimal memory ordering requirements.
 For detailed explanations, please see Section V-C of [paper](/paper.pdf).
 The atomic correlation outputs for ordering_misuse is as follows:
 ```
     {
       AtomicInfo {